mrinoybanerjee/Huberman_AI/README.md

 ## Project Walkthrough

-### Huberman_AI: Using RAG Based LLM
+### Longevity_AI: Using RAG Based LLM

-This section provides a step-by-step guide to integrating a Retrieval-Augmented Generation (RAG) based Large Language Model (LLM) into Huberman_AI, enhancing its ability to provide accurate and relevant science-based tools to boost longevity.
+This section provides a step-by-step guide to integrating a Retrieval-Augmented Generation (RAG) based Large Language Model (LLM) into Longevity_AI, enhancing its ability to provide accurate and relevant science-based tools to boost longevity.

 #### Text Extraction from Book